gfirem/formidable_action_after/readme.txt

 Add an Action inside Formidable with different task to execute like remove entry or post, replace data from other form.
 More task will be added by user request.

 == Changelog ==

+= 1.2.1 =
+Fixing webmerge to trigger from the external form, like when the copy action update te form.
+Updating freemius.

 = 1.2.0 =
 Adding an integration with webmerge.